tarantool/doc/doc/tooling/tcm/tcm_integrity_check.rst

     :start-after: ee_note_tcm_start
     :end-before: ee_note_tcm_end

-TCM supports the integrity check mechanism.
+|tcm| supports the integrity check mechanism.
 This feature ensures that the environment, application files, and centralized configuration have not been tampered with after packaging and publishing.

 The integrity check mechanism is used to: